Introduction to the BFA Acting Program

 CSUF students have a myriad of opportunities to experience the profession in and around the university.
 Thirty miles east of downtown Los Angeles and Hollywood, CSUF is a warm, friendly campus nestled between the mountains and the ocean in the personable haven of Fullerton in Southern California.
 The Department is in close proximity to major regional theatres, and borders Southern California’s mecca of major film and television studios, over 100 producing theatres, and the nation’s premiere theme parks (Disneyland, Knott’s Berry Farm, Six Flags, Universal Studios, etc.).

-A source of great pride and a testament to the success of the program is the fact that many recent CSUF graduates are working professionals: on Broadway (Linda Emond: Death of a Salesman opposite Philip Seymour Hoffman, Homebody/Kabul, Life x 3); on network television (Kirsten Vangsness as Garcia in Criminal Minds; Val Curry opposite Kevin Bacon in The Following; Dale Raoul as Maxine Fortenberry in True Bloodi, Brenda in Ave 43, and guest star on Royal Pains; Lesley Fera Southland, CSI Miami, 24, Justice, Cold Case, Criminal Minds, House, Pretty Little Liars; Danielle Bisutti on Anger Management, Grey’s Anatomy, CSI, NCIS, Criminal Minds, Leverage, Castle, CSI Miami, and Parks and Recreation; Marc Cherry, creator of Desperate Housewives; Mara Davi recurring lead in Smash; Joe Gillette guest star on Desperate Housewives; Omid Abtahi in Archer, Family Guy, NCIS Los Angeles and Covert Affairs); and in film (Omid Abtahi in Argo; Linda Emond as Simone in Julie and Julia; Michael Miranda in Pirates of Cariribean: Dead Man’s Chest and Ocean’s Thirteen).
+A source of great pride and a testament to the success of the program is the fact that many recent CSUF graduates are working professionals: on Broadway (Linda Emond: Death of a Salesman opposite Philip Seymour Hoffman, Homebody/Kabul, Life x 3); on network television (Kirsten Vangsness as Garcia in Criminal Minds; Val Curry opposite Kevin Bacon in The Following; Dale Raoul as Maxine Fortenberry in True Bloodi, Brenda in Ave 43, and guest star on Royal Pains; Lesley Fera Southland, CSI Miami, 24, Justice, Cold Case, Criminal Minds, House, Pretty Little Liars; Danielle Bisutti on Anger Management, Grey’s Anatomy, CSI, NCIS, Criminal Minds, Leverage, Castle, CSI Miami, and Parks and Recreation; Marc Cherry, creator of Desperate Housewives and Why Women Kill; Mara Davi recurring lead in Smash; Joe Gillette guest star on Desperate Housewives; Omid Abtahi in Archer, Family Guy, NCIS Los Angeles and Covert Affairs); and in film (Omid Abtahi in Argo; Linda Emond as Simone in Julie and Julia; Michael Miranda in Pirates of Cariribean: Dead Man’s Chest and Ocean’s Thirteen).
 What better mark of accomplishment can be offered than prominent and continuing employment in such a challenging profession?

 We are also among the top sixteen most highly recommended undergraduate programs in the nation, according to the most recent Performing Arts Majors College Guide (ranked with such prestigious schools as Juilliard, New York University, Boston University, and Northwestern University).
 The competitive nature of our program recognizes excellence, and in turn is nationally recognized as excellent.
 We are truly a successful professional training program; one geared toward individuals who wish to make a career of performing.